KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Data type visualization for layers

 When representing data as markers the options range from *Default, Icon and Image* markers.
-The below image shows an example where an icon has been chosen.
-The image highlights both the picker for choosing icons and the icon selected that in this case corresponds to the *anchor* icon.
+The below image shows all the available choices for markers.

 .. figure:: media/image110.png

-        Marker represented as icon
+        Markers representation

 Below an example of how a map can look like depending on how data is visualized.
 The below example shows a map with markers.